-Test script line to parameterize:
+Test script line to paramet erize:

-edit_set ("Edit_1", "3");
+edit_set ("Edit_1", "3" );

 Argument to be replaced: l3 • •

-Select A new column under Replace the selected value with data from: and type Order_Num in the adjacent box.
-The new column option creates a column titled Order_Num in the lesson8.xls table, and enters the value 3 in the first row of the column.
+Select A new column under Replace the selected value with data from: and type Order\Num in the adjacent box.
+The new column option creates a column titled Order\Num in the lesson8.xls table, and enters the value 3 in the first row of the column.

 DataDriver Wizard ×

-Test script line to parameterize: edit_set ("Edit_1", "3"); Argument to be replaced: "3" Replace the selected value with data from: O Dg not replace this data C An existing column: A new column: Order_Num
+Test script line to parameterize: edit_set ("Edit_1", "3"); Argument to be replaced: "3" Replace the selected value with data from: O Do not replace this data C An existing column: Order_Num

-< Back Next > Skip>> Cancel Help
+< Back Next > Skip >> Cancel Help